eiphyllis/programming-univbasics-nds-nested-arrays-lab-1-hou01-seng-ft-042020/README.md

 2. Recognize that "arrays of arrays" are grids or coordinate systems
 3. Create a nested `Array`
 4. Read scalar data from an array of arrays
-5. Modify scalar data in an array of arrays

 ## Introduction